 As an international paper business operating in fifty-five countries around the globe, the team at PG Paper is without a doubt, a globetrotting bunch, with hundreds of international business trips notched up annually.

-With this in mind, we thought we would take a look at the value of face-to-face client meetings for an international business.
+With this in mind, we thought we would take a look at the value of face-to-face client meetings for international business.
 When we have so much technology at our fingertips that allows us to connect from almost anywhere in the world for a telephone call, a Facetime catch-up or a boardroom video conference, what are the key influencing factors in making the business decision to book a foreign trip to catch up with existing or prospective customers?
-At what point do the scales tip in favour of the visit over the phone call?
+At what point do the scales tip in favor of the visit over the phone call?

 The Cost-Benefit Principle

 Poonam Gupta, PG Paper’s CEO is clear on the fundamental necessity of taking the time to travel to meet with current and prospective clients, and she is certain that the exponential growth of PG Paper is in part due to her and her team’s commitment to travel:

 Poonam said, “Operating in the international business arena means that PG makes full use of all communication tools available to us.
 Face-to-face meetings are however a strategic imperative.
 We would, of course, like to meet all of our clients, but the cost-benefit principle is embedded in all of our discussions around building positive client relationships and I am happy with the balance that we have achieved.”

 Positive Project Engagement

 A recent survey, conducted by the Economist Intelligence Unit supports this view.
 Results indicate that project engagement success is as high as 92% if the meeting takes place face-to-face.

 PG Paper’s International Business Development Manager for LATAM, Vito Castellana agrees with the findings: